Monday, 15 August 2022

 The Dutch now carefully skirted the fort, although it seemed content not to fire.

-The winded had shifted to the north by now, which meant that the carrack would have to take, slowly and ponderously, to safety.
+The wind had shifted to the north by now, which meant that the carrack would have to tack, slowly and ponderously, to safety.
 The Dutch ships closed in swiftly.

 Caught in irons the captain of the carrack was content to try and fight it out until the wind shifted into a more favourable position.
 The Dutch took another hit.